cryologger/glacier-velocity-tracker/README.md

 ![Image](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Measurement_System/blob/main/Images/DSC_6546.JPG)

 ## 1.0 Introduction

-The Cryologger glacier velocity tracker (GVT) is a low-cost, open-source, multi-frequency GNSS receiver and data logger designed to measure the daily displacement and annual velocities of glaciers in the Canadian Arctic.
-It is based on the u-blox ZED-F9P GNSS receiver and powered by the SparkFun MicroMod Artemis Processor and Data Logging Carrier Board.
+Reliance on expensive and proprietary commercial data acquisition and telemetry systems can present a barrier to monitoring remote polar environments.
+The development of low-cost, open-source instrumentation can greatly reduce the cost of research in remote locations, improve the spatiotemporal resolution of collected data, and provide new ways to observe and monitor the cryosphere.

+Here, we present the **Cryologger Glacier Velocity Tracker (GVT)**, a new design configuration intended to collect high temporal resolution velocity measurements to assess glacier dynamics on daily timescales in the Canadian Arctic.
+The system is based on the Arduino electronics platform, and harnesses the u-blox ZED-F9P multi-frequency Global Navigation Satellite System (GNSS) receiver.

 ## 2.0 Methods

 ### 2.1 Design

-The Cryologger GVT is constructed using off-the-shelf components, and is intended for deployments of one year or more.
-Emphasis is placed on a number of design principles, including:
-* Inexpensive
-* Off-the-shelf
-* Modular
-* Extensible
-* Power-efficient
-* Open-source
-* User friendly
-* Rugged
+The design of the Cryologger GVT takes into consideration several key principles, including cost effectiveness, power efficiency, modularity, ruggedness, and ease of use.
+It is comprised of off-the-shelf components that do not require specialized tools or training, making it accessible to researchers, citizen scientists, and hobbyists alike.
+These selected components are also resistant to harsh environmental conditions, ensuring year-round continuous cold-weather operation.

 #### 2.1.1 Bill of materials
-A brief list of the main components required to assembly a Cryologger GVT is listed below.
-For a more detailed bill of materials, please see the [ASSEMBLY.md](/Documentation/ASSEMBLY.md) guide.
+A list of the main components required to assembly a Cryologger GVT is listed below.
+For a more detailed bill of materials for the complete system, please see the [ASSEMBLY.md](/Documentation/ASSEMBLY.md) guide.

 **Table 1.** Components making up Cryologger GVT v2.2.1.
-Prices current as of October, 2022 and do not include taxes and/or shipping. <sup>1</sup>Denotes optional component.
+Prices are listed in USD and are current as of October 2022.
+Taxes and/or shipping are not included. <sup>1</sup>Denotes optional component.
 | Component | Product | Quantity | Cost (USD) |
 | --- | --- | :---: | :---: |
 | PCB | [Custom Cryologger Printed Circuit Board](https://jlcpcb.com) | 1 | $5.00 |